This table has been sorted to display the lowest total price deals first.

 Money services are provided at no cost to you, but we may receive a commission from the companies we refer you to.

-The Samsung Galaxy A50 sits mid-way through the A series, higher than the A10 and A40, lower than the A90, so it's a good compromise if you want a phone with some fancy features but don't want to break the bank on extras.
-The A50 was released in early 2019 so it's still very recent and you'll find it stands up perfectly well against any similarly priced modern phone, with the added reliability and performance synonymous with Samsung.
+The Samsung Galaxy A50 sits mid-way through the A series, higher than the A10 and A40, lower than the A70 and A90, so it's a good compromise if you want a phone with some fancy features but don't want to break the bank on extras.
+The Samsung Galaxy A50 was released in early 2019 so it’s over a year old now.
+It is still a good handset but very likely to be replaced in the line-up soon.

 6.4" Super AMOLED display